dsorokin/aivika-modeler/README.rst

   # it runs the simulation experiment by the Monte Carlo method
   model.run(specs, experiment)

-After running the simulation experiment, you will see the Deviation Charts that will show the confidence intervals by rule 3 sigma.
-Also you will see a general information about the experiment as well as a summary statistics for some properties such as the queue count statistics, queue wait time, the processing time of transacts and the server processing factor.
+After running the simulation experiment, you will see the Deviation charts that will show the confidence intervals by rule 3 sigma.
+Also you will see a general information about the experiment as well as a summary statistics for some properties such as the queue size, queue wait time, the processing time of transacts and the server processing factor in the final time point.

 How does it work
 ----------------